 No, the sibling priority only applies to admittance into a program on the same level (elementary, middle, high).

-If I have a child in 5th grade in the Immersion Program, do I need to apply for Immersion for 6th grade?
+If I have a child in 5th or 8th grade in the Immersion Program, do I need to apply for Immersion for 6th or 9th grade?

-No, parents/guardians of rising 6th-grade Immersion students will be given an opportunity to express their intent to transition to the middle school Immersion program via an intent to transition form to be distributed by the school during the spring semester.
+No, parents/guardians of rising 6th grade and 8th grade Immersion students will be given an opportunity to express their intent to transition to the middle school Immersion program via an intent to transition form to be distributed by the school during the spring semester.